Stay Safe with These 5 Winter Driving Tips

 - Carry emergency supplies.
 It is always a good idea to carry emergency supplies in your vehicle.
 Essential winter emergency gear includes blankets, extra clothing, booster cables, a snow scraper, non-perishable food items, water, extra windshield wipers and antifreeze, flares and reflectors, and a flashlight with extra batteries.

 - Check current driving conditions.
 Before hitting the road, you can check current road conditions by calling New England 511.
-Newengland511.com provides maps of roadways throughout the state including road conditions, incidents, traffic speeds, roadwork, and more.
+They provide maps of roadways throughout the state including road conditions, incidents, traffic speeds, roadwork, and more.

 - Look far ahead in traffic.
 Rather than just focusing on the car ahead of you, look beyond it as far ahead in traffic as you can.
 This will give you a bigger picture of what is going on in traffic and allow you more time to react to any problems safely.